How to Lose 15 Pounds (or 10 or 20)

 And if you’ve experienced weight loss “failures” or feel stuck at a weight that isn’t comfortable for your body, you may feel like giving up – because the whole experience is just so discouraging.

 But, I want you to know that, while losing weight is definitely challenging, it’s not impossible.
 In fact, it’s very possible.
 And while it takes hard work, it doesn’t have to be endlessly discouraging and frustrating.
 You can figure out how to lose 15 pounds (or 10 or 20 or more).
 The key is finding the weight loss strategies that work for you and then sticking with them until you reach your goal.

 How do I know?
 Because I recently figured out how to lose 15 pounds – my “COVID weight” plus some extra pounds that had been hanging around for the past several years.
 I finally got so frustrated, and felt so uncomfortable in my body, that I decided to buckle down, create a plan that worked for me, and stick with it until I reached my goal weight.
 Here’s what my very up-and-down process looked like over the past two years:

-Sticking with it for months was the hardest and most frustrating part, because losing weight (especially for women) can be a slow process – many times I often felt like I was doing all the right things but not seeing any results.
+But, as you can see, once I got serious in January of this year – and stuck with my plan (which is described below) – I finally reached my goal weight.
+Sticking with it for several months was the hardest and most frustrating part, because losing weight (especially for women) can be a slow process – many times I often felt like I was doing all the right things but not seeing any results.
 (Includes affiliate links)

 But I finally lost 15 pounds and reached my goal weight, and I believe that you can too!
 I’m not skinny now by any stretch of the imagination, but I’m a healthy weight for my body.
 And, most important to me, I feel 100% more comfortable in my body.